Inflation Adjusted Returns Calculator — Know Your Real Returns — India 2026

 Calculate the real returns on your investments after adjusting for inflation.
-Find out if your money is actually growing in purchasing power or losing value in 2026.
+Find out if your money is actually growing in purchasing power or losing.

 Most investors focus only on nominal returns the percentage their investment grows without considering that inflation erodes purchasing power every year.
 A fixed deposit earning 7% in an environment with 6% inflation gives you a real return of only about 1%.
 After tax the real return may even be negative meaning your investment is actually losing purchasing power over time.
 Our calculator shows the true inflation-adjusted return helping you understand if your investments are really making you wealthier or just keeping pace with rising prices.